pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 Admission of all pods is prevented when the `image-policy-controller-manager` deployment pods do not start before the `MutatingWebhookConfiguration` is applied to the cluster.

-**Explanation**
+### Explanation

-Pods can be prevented from starting if nodes in a cluster are scaled to zero and the webhook is forced to restart at the same time as other system components.
-A deadlock can occur when some components expect the webhook to verify their image signatures and the webhook is not yet running.
+Pods are prevented from starting if nodes in a cluster are scaled to zero and the webhook is forced to restart at the same time as other system components.
+A deadlock can occur when some components expect the webhook to verify their image signatures and the webhook is not currently running.

 A known rare condition during Tanzu Application Platform profiles installation can cause this.
-If so, you may see a message similar to one of the following in component statuses:
+If so, you can see a message similar to one of the following in component statuses:

 ```console
 Events: